ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 ## Meet all 37 maintainers

-Here is the full list of maintainers participant in rOpenSci campaing.
+Here is the full list of maintainers we celebrated in May.

 {{< figure src = "Maintainermonth.png"  alt = "All 37 maintainers' profile pictures inside hex geometrics form" >}}